ohussa/Titanic-data-analysis-SQL/README.md

 Whether a passenger survived or not seemed to be strongly related to the passenger's
 1. **Sex:**
 2. **PClass**
+3. **Passenger age group 0-10 vs other age groups**

-**It seems that perhaps Females and upper class passengers were given preference during the evacuation procedure**
+**It seems that perhaps Females ,upper class passengers, and children were given preference during the evacuation procedure**